wkumari/draft-wkumari-dhc-capport/README.md

 Internet-Draft             DHCP Captive-Portal                 June 2015

-   o  Clarified that this document is only for the DHCP bits, not
-      everything.

    o  CP's *can* do HTTP redirects to DNS names, as long as they allow
       access to all needed services.